CleverRaven/Cataclysm-DDA/design-doc.md

 The primary risk is attracting an entire town full of zombies by making too much noise.

-Towns present ample opportunities to maneuver, break line of sight, hide and set up ambushes, but present many opportunities for an unwary survivor to become cornered.
+Towns present ample opportunities to maneuver, break line of sight, hide, and set up ambushes, but present many opportunities for an unwary survivor to become cornered.

 If a survivor can clear an area, food, water, tools, weapons and shelter are all readily available, even to a survivor with no particular survival skills.